tidepool-org/conduit-chrome/README.md

 computer.

-Basic idea is that after installing an extension, a webpage can upload data from a device connected to the computer to Tidepool.
+Basic idea is that after installing an extension, a webpage can upload data to Tidepool from a device connected to the computer.

 ### install